 The maximum area of temporary signs per site is limited to 2.5m2.

-Permanent signs can be erected in Rural, Plains and Residential zones (refer to the District Plan from the 'related pages' section at the bottom of this page) without Resource Consent where they meet the following standards:
+Permanent signs can be erected in Rural, Plains and Residential zones without Resource Consent where they meet the following standards:

 Please contact the Council environmental consents manager or the team leader environmental consents/subdivision for up-to-date information on when election signs can be erected and the size of signs permitted under the District Plan and relevant electoral legislation.
 Information is also available on the Electoral Commission website.

-If you have a complaint about a sign that you believe does not comply with the District Plan rules contact a Council planning compliance officer; phone 871 5000.
+If you have a complaint about a sign that you believe does not comply with the District Plan rules contact a Council planning compliance officer.